Last updated on April 6, 2026

 Unglued

 These Unglued lands are the OG full-art lands of MTG.
-That’s right, the very first iteration of the full land concept.
+That's right, the very first iteration of the full land concept included No products found. cycle.
 They were released in the first Un-set back in August of 1998.

 Zendikar

-Zendikar is a huge plain that contains huge monsters.
+Zendikar is a huge plane that contains huge monsters.
 The jump to huge lands, aka full-art, was only logical.
-Like the Un-sets, every future visit to this plain was sure to include another iteration of these curved-bordered Zendikar landscapes, though this first release was back in October 2009.
+Like the Un-sets, every future visit to this plane is sure to include another iteration of No products found., though this release back in October 2009 was the first.

 Judge Gift Promos

-Terese Nielsen is one of MTG’s most sought-after artists, so it was no surprise that when it was time to give birth to full-art judge gift lands, Wizards turned to her to illustrate.
-Once upon a time, these lands were the most expensive basic lands you could buy for your decks until the Guru lands came along.
+Terese Nielsen is one of MTG's most sought-after artists, so it was no surprise that when it was time to give birth to full-art judge gift lands, Wizards turned to her to illustrate.
+Once upon a time, No products found. was among the most expensive basic lands you could buy for your decks until the Guru lands came along.
 Which, maybe not too surprisingly, were also illustrated by Terese Nielsen.

 Battle for Zendikar

-Our first return to Zendikar in October 2015, these new full-art lands were included to the delight of Magic fans everywhere.
-Like the first visit to Zendikar, they made sure to give you four new arts for each basic land.
+Our first return to Zendikar in October 2015, these BFZ full-art lands were included to the delight of Magic fans everywhere.
+Like the first visit to Zendikar, they made sure to give you several new arts for each basic land.

 And it sounds like we'll have more full-art lands in our next return to the plane, Zendikar Rising.